-one Vizio model on its curated list of good TV choices for 2020.
-They referred to the Vizio M-Series Quantum
+one Vizio model on its curated list of good TV choices for 2022.
+They referred to the VIZIO M-Series Quantum X

-as one of the best choices for a relatively modest price.
-Despite this manufacturer’s attractive balance of price and quality, some Vizio owners may encounter issues.
+as one of the best picture for tighter budgets.
+Despite this manufacturer's attractive balance of price and quality, some Vizio owners may encounter issues.
 Thus, people who own a Vizio TV might find these solutions to common problems helpful.

 Solutions to Common Vizio TV Problems

 Apparently, the most common problem that Vizio TV owners have encountered has even earned its own name - the Black Screen of Death.
 This refers to having the screen suddenly go dark for no obvious reason.

 some possible solutions that might help bring the TV's screen back to life.
 If not, they may help diagnose the problem.
 While some of these solutions may require professional assistance, typical people could solve some simple problems on their own.

 First try the time-honored method of turning the set off and back on.
 Also, check for loose connections and power cables.
 To make sure cable boxes and other accessories did not cause the problem, try disconnecting them to see if the screen lights up.